DMNerd/Hackintosh-H110M/README.md

 CPU: [i5 6500 skylake](https://ark.intel.com/content/www/us/en/ark/products/88184/intel-core-i5-6500-processor-6m-cache-up-to-3-60-ghz.html)

-GPU: Sapphire Radeon RX 460 4GB [bios modded](https://www.overclock.net/forum/67-amd/1633317-wip-rx460-rx560-conversion-pack-asus-gigabyte-msi-powercolor-sapphire-xfx.html "bios modded") to RX 560 4GB
+GPU: Sapphire Radeon RX 460 4GB [bios modded](https://www.overclock.net/forum/67-amd/1633317-wip-rx460-rx560-conversion-pack-asus-gigabyte-msi-powercolor-sapphire-xfx.html "bios modded") to RX 560 4GB.
+Make sure your card is on the confirmed working if you feel like not risking it (this one is).

 RAM: Kingston 8GB